 All lenders have different lending criteria.
 Some might offer a higher mortgage if there are joint applicants even if the income is the same as an individual applicant.
 Furthermore, if you can access a larger deposit sum, it is likely that you will have access to lower interest rates and higher mortgage sums.

 A broker will also be able to calculate which lenders are likely to decline your mortgage application, for example, if you are self-employed, there are many lenders that you could struggle to obtain a mortgage offer from.
 A broker can find a lender who specialises in self-employed mortgages for this situation.

 If you are not able to secure a £250,000 mortgage, a broker should be able to tell you how much you are likely to be able to afford and can help you to find alternative solutions.
 For example, Government schemes like the Help-to-Buy could be something that would help you to get the property you want by increasing your deposit sum.

-Contact the Boon Brokers mortgage team for independent advice on your options for taking out a mortgage and to calculate how much you can afford and which lender will be able to provide you with the best mortgage for your needs.
+Contact the Boon Brokers mortgage team for unbiased advice on your options for taking out a mortgage and to calculate how much you can afford and which lender will be able to provide you with the best mortgage for your needs.
 Boon Brokers do not charge any client fees at any stage of the advice and arrangement process, which typically saves clients £500 on average in broker fees.